Millbrae, California: Government

 According to the California Secretary of State, as of February 10, 2019, Millbrae has 12,850 registered voters.
 Of those, 5,733 (44.6%) are registered Democrats, 2,049 (16%) are registered Republicans, and 4,584 (35.7%) have declined to state a political party.

+Millbrae has 5 city council members, one of which is the mayor, and another the vice mayor.
+City council members serve 4 year terms; the mayor and vice mayor are elected by the council and serve 1 year terms.
+Prior to 2022, residents of the city voted for city council members at-large, however in 2022 Millbrae switched from at-large to district city council elections.

+The city has generally allowed each city council member to serve as mayor and vice mayor, and the city council has generally chosen for the vice mayor to succeed the mayor, however a council member other than the vice mayor has been chosen as mayor several times since 2015.
+In 2023, the city council initiated plans to codify its procedure for mayoral succession, following the contentious mayoral elections of 2022 and 2023 which saw Gina Papan, sister of aforementioned Diane Papan, be skipped in line for mayoral succession.
+Despite the Millbrae municipal code stipulating that "no one may serve in the office of mayor for two consecutive terms," the city council selected Anders Fung as mayor for the second consecutive year on December 10, 2024.

 Education

 Millbrae has a reputation for having good schools in the San Francisco Bay Area and in the state of California, despite enduring years of state budget cuts.
 Millbrae School District (MSD) oversees four public elementary schools including Meadows, Green Hills, Lomita Park, and Spring Valley and one middle school, Taylor Middle School.
 MSD is state-funded and does not receive local property taxes, and has endured budget cuts from the state since 2007.
 Millbrae has one public high school, Mills High School, which is part of the San Mateo Union High School District.

 The city is served by the Millbrae Public Library of the San Mateo County Libraries, a member of the Peninsula Library System.

 Millbrae has one private school at Saint Dunstan's, a Catholic church.